lap00zza/9anime-Companion/CONTRIBUTING.md

 4. When the Download All button is clicked, the following happens
     1. `currentServer` is set to the type on the button.
-    2. All the episodes for that server (on the 9anime page) are added to an array.
+    2. All the episodes for that server (on the 9anime page) are added to an array called `episodes`.
-    3. The array is the used to populate the episode select modal.
+    3. `episodes` is then used to populate the episode select modal.
     4. The user can then then chose which episode they want to download, along with a few other options like quality, downloader etc on the modal and click on the Download button.
-    5. Selected episodes are added to another array, and the downloader() method is invoked which takes care of the rest :smile:
+    5. Selected episodes are added to another array, and the `downloader()` method is invoked which takes care of the rest :smile:

 #### Design choices: